ZhengdaoZhang/my-study/english.md

 ### When you want to share where you were born or where you grew up, you can state your origin using I'm from [place of origin]. place of origin is where you are from.
 After sharing your own origin, you can ask someone else about theirs with How about you

     I'm from LuoYang.How about you?

+### When you want to talk about all the people in a particular group without exceptions, you use the word everybody

+    Everybody is so nice around here.

+### Demonstrative pronouns like this and those help to point to specific items, distinguishing them from others

+    Hey, is this one of those standing desks?

+### The demonstrative pronoun this is used to refer to a singular noun that is close to the speaker, both in terms of distance and in terms of the topic of conversation.
+It can refer to both tangible objects and intangible ideas or situations

+    This is my laptop.

+### The demonstrative pronoun those refers to plural nouns that are further away from the speaker in terms of distance or not currently being handled or discussed

+    Those books are mine.

+### This and those are both demonstrative pronouns, but they are used in different contexts.
+This refers to a singular item close to the speaker, while those refers to plural items that are further away or not currently being discussed

+    This is my coffee mug right here on my desk.Those are my colleagues standing near the  .

+### When you want to express agreement or affirmation to what someone has just said, you can use phrases like That's so true or That is true.
+It's a way to show you are in alignment with the previous statement

+    That's so true.

+### The word that points to something a bit far from you.
+Imagine you're in a shop looking at gadgets

+    That is the table i want.

+### Use this for something close and that for something a bit far

+    This printer right here is fast,Can you fix that computer over here.

+### Words like your and my are used to show possession.
+Your refers to something belonging to the person you are speaking to, while my refers to something that belongs to you

+    But hey, now your desk is juse like my desk.

+### Awesome is a word people use when they really like something.
+It's like saying very good!
+It's an informal way to show approval or admiration

+    Awesome.
+My computer and drawing tablet are great, too.

+### The pronoun they is often used to refer to a group of people or entities.
+In this context, they refers to the people responsible within the company.
+Are is the verb to be conjugated to agree with the plural pronoun they

+    Yeah! at this company. they are very attentive to these details.

+### When referring to a group of people or things, we often use they as the subject.
+Usually after a subject there's a verb.
+When they is followed by the verb to be in the present simple, it is conjugated as are.
+Example: They are my colleagues

+    They are very friendly clients.
+I love those templates!
+They are just my style.

+### In English, people often use abbreviations to make speech or writing more concise.
+They are can be abbreviated to form a contraction.
+Contractions make speech sound more natural and informal.
+They're is the contracted form of they are

+    In the tech department, they're always working on exciting projects.